No single test can provide a diagnosis of Parkinson’s disease.

 Diagnosis is difficult at every stage of the disease, but particularly in the early stages.
 If your doctor thinks it's possible you might have Parkinson's disease, they will likely refer you to a neurologist, a specialist in the brain and nervous system.

-You may need to have brain imaging tests to rule out symptoms that might be caused by other conditions.
+You may need to have brain imaging tests to rule out other conditions that might be causing your symptoms.
 Such tests could include MRI and CT scans and possibly some other types of scans.
 Blood tests may also be done to exclude other illnesses.